 PSD (.psd) - It’s not as common, but if someone created your logo in photoshop, you may receive a PSD file, which can only be opened in Photoshop.
 It is still a good file to receive as this is the art file they used and likely has layers and smart objects which a future designer can still use.
 It is not as likely that logos created in Photoshop can be scaled to large sizes.
 However, with PSD files, large resolution files can be exported.

 TIFF (.tiff or .tif) - The last file type that I want to talk about today is the TIFF file.
-If exported correctly, these can be good alternatives to PSD files as they can be opened in Photoshop with of the layers intact.
+If exported correctly, these can be good alternatives to PSD files as they can be opened in Photoshop with the layers intact.
 They can also be opened in most image programs so they are easily viewed and used for printing, web, etc. However, like the PSD files, they are not likely to be scalable.

 There are many more file formats out there, but they are far less common, and not as recommended in my opinion for logo files.
-Let me know if you ever have questions about what file type to use where.
+Let me know if you ever have questions about what file type to use and where.

 Now I’d like to talk about the different versions of your logo that you received.

 I, like many designers, like to send different versions of your logo to you so that you could use your logo in even more places.
-It makes your logo even that more versatile.
+It makes your logo even more versatile.
 The first kind of set of versions might be color versions...

 Color - This is the main logo version that is in full color and set for a white background, which is the most common method of use.